Discretionary Fund for UK students

 A diagram explaining the application process can be found here -

-Assessment normally takes about 15 working days, after which the administrators will email you to inform you of their decision.
+Assessment normally takes about 15 working days from receipt of a complete application, you will receive an email informing you of the decision.

 If your application is successful, it can take up to 10 working days for payments to be processed.

 Awards are normally paid by BACS (Bankers' Automated Clearing Services).
 You will be asked to provide the Finance Department with your bank details to allow the funds to be transferred directly to you.
-You can however ask for the payment to by made by cheque if this would suit you better.
+You can however ask for the payment to by made by cheque if you prefer.

 Yes.
 You can apply as many times as you wish during the academic year.
 Each case is considered on its individual merits at the time of application.
 However, previous applications - whether successful or not - will be taken into consideration.

 If you disagree with the decision reached you are entitled to request a review of your application.
-Reviews should be sent to the Scholarships and Financial Support Manager, Old College, South Bridge, Edinburgh, EH8 9YL.
+Reviews should be sent to the Scholarships Manager, Old College, South Bridge, Edinburgh, EH8 9YL.

 Reviews should be requested in writing, clearly stating the grounds for appeal and, where appropriate, supplying additional documentary evidence to support the review process.
 All requests for review must be received within 14 days of the date of the original decision letter.
 The review process can take up to two weeks.

-After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to the Director of Student Administrative Services (email@example.com), who is responsible for handling the final appeal.
+After you have received the outcome of your review, if you still disagree with our decision you may appeal in writing to the Scholarships and Student Funding Services Manager, who is responsible for handling the final appeal.
 You should clearly indicate how you believe an incorrect decision has been made.
 The applicant will be informed of the final decision in writing within seven working days.

 EUSA Advice Place staff will be able to advise you as to whether or not you have sufficient grounds to request a review.